Home/Legumes/Green Lentils

 Are green lentils gluten-free?

-Yes, green lentils are naturally gluten-free and safe for those with gluten intolerance.
+Yes, green lentils are naturally gluten-free, making them suitable for those with gluten intolerance.

 Can I eat green lentils raw?